Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 #### vgImageSubData
 <a name="vgImageSubData"></a>

-The `vgImageSubData` function reads pixel values from memory, performs formatconversion if necessary, and stores the resulting pixels into a rectangular portion of animage.
+The `vgImageSubData` function reads pixel values from memory, performs format conversion if necessary, and stores the resulting pixels into a rectangular portion of animage.

-Pixel values are read starting at the address given by the pointer data; adjacentscanlines are separated by dataStride bytes.
+Pixel values are read starting at the address given by the pointer data; adjacents canlines are separated by dataStride bytes.
 Negative or zero values ofdataStride are allowed.
-The region to be written is given by x, y, width, andheight, which must define a positive region.
+The region to be written is given by x, y, width, and height, which must define a positive region.
 Pixels that fall outside the boundsof the image are ignored.

 Pixel values in memory are formatted according to the dataFormat parameter, whichmust contain a value from the `VGImageFormat` enumeration.
-The data pointer mustbe aligned according to the number of bytes of the pixel format specified bydataFormat, unless dataFormat is equal to VG_BW_1, VG_A_1, or VG_A_4, in which case 1 byte alignment is sufficient.
+The data pointer mustbe aligned according to the number of bytes of the pixel format specified by dataFormat, unless dataFormat is equal to VG_BW_1, VG_A_1, or VG_A_4, in which case 1 byte alignment is sufficient.
 Each pixel is converted into the format ofthe destination image as it is written.

-If dataFormat is not equal to `VG_BW_1`, `VG_A_1`, or `VG_A_4`, the destination imagepixel (x + i, y + j) for 0 â‰¤ i < width and 0 â‰¤ j < height is taken from the N bytes ofmemory starting at data + j*dataStride + i*N, where N is the number of bytes per pixelgiven in Table 12.
+If dataFormat is not equal to `VG_BW_1`, `VG_A_1`, or `VG_A_4`, the destination imagepixel (x + i, y + j) for 0 i < width and 0, j < height is taken from the N bytes ofmemory starting at data + j*dataStride + i*N, where N is the number of bytes per pixelgiven in Table 12.
 For multi-byte pixels, the bits are arranged in the same order used tostore native multi-byte primitive datatypes.
-For example, a 16-bit pixel would be writtento memory in the same format as when writing through a pointer with a native ...(line truncated)...
+For example, a 16-bit pixel would be writtento memory in the same format as when writing through a pointer with a native  16-bit integral datatype.

-If dataFormat is equal to VG_BW_1 or VG_A_1, pixel (x + i, y + j) of thedestination image is taken from the bit at position (i % 8) within the byte at data +j *dataStride + floor(i/8) where the least significant bit (LSB) of a byte is considered tobe at position 0 and the most significant bit (MSB) is at position 7.
+If dataFormat is equal to VG_BW_1 or VG_A_1, pixel (x + i, y + j) of the destination image is taken from the bit at position (i % 8) within the byte at data +j *dataStride + floor(i/8) where the least significant bit (LSB) of a byte is considered to be at position 0 and the most significant bit (MSB) is at position 7.
 Each scanline mustbe padded to a multiple of 8 bits.
-Note that dataStride is always given in terms ofbytes, not bits.
+Note that dataStride is always given in terms of bytes, not bits.

 If dataFormat is equal to VG_A_4, pixel (x + i, y + j) of the destination image istaken from the 4 bits from position (4*(i % 2)) to (4*(i % 2) + 3) within the byte at data+ j*dataStride + floor(i/2).
 Each scanline must be padded to a multiple of 8 bits.